Facilities Manual

 3.2.5 Affiliated Units

-The Hastings College of the Law and the San Francisco Art Institute are affiliated with the University but are not subject to University policies and procedures regarding facilities-related matters.
+UC Law San Francisco (formerly UC Hastings) is affiliated with the University but is not subject to University policies and procedures regarding facilities-related matters.

 3.3 PREPARATION OF REGENTS' MATERIALS